micka-coder/talmedia/tanakh/lamentations/tanakh-lamentations-chapter-4-rashi_en.md

 <b>And slithering.</b> They slipped in blood..

 ### passuk 16
-<b>In Adonoy’s glaring anger He dispersed them.</b> The angry face of the Holy One, Blessed Is He, divided and separated them among the nations, because they did not respect the presence of the <i>kohanim</i> when they were in their tranquility.
+<b>In Hachem’s glaring anger He dispersed them.</b> The angry face of the Holy One, Blessed Is He, divided and separated them among the nations, because they did not respect the presence of the <i>kohanim</i> when they were in their tranquility.

 ### passuk 17
 <b>We persisted in longingly eyeing illusive reinforcements.</b> When the evil befell us, our eyes were still looking forward to Pharaoh’s army, concerning whom it is stated, “And the Egyptians, they help in vain and to no purpose,”<sup>23</sup><i class="footnote">Yeshayahu 30:7. </i> for they would promise us aid but they would not come, as it is stated concerning them, “Behold, Pharaoh’s army, which has come out to help [you], is returning to its land, to Egypt.”<sup>24</sup><i class="footnote">Yirmiyahu 37:7. </i> We find in Midrash Kinos that they were coming in ships.
 The Holy One, Blessed Is He, hinted to the sea and caused inflated flasks<sup>25</sup><i class="footnote">The text in the Midrash is שלדותיהן, i.e., their skeletons. </i> like human intestines to move about in the water.
 They said to each other, “These flasks are our forefathers, the men of Egypt who drowned in the sea on account of these Jews, and we are gong out to assist them?”
 They stopped and turned back.